Standards of Ethical Conduct

 (b) The educator’s primary professional concern will always be for the student and for the development of the student’s potential.
 The educator will therefore strive for professional growth and will seek to exercise the best professional judgment and integrity.

-(c) Aware of the importance of maintaining the respect and confidence of one’s colleagues, of students, of parents, and of other members of the community, the educator strives to achieve and sustain the highest degree of ethical conduct.
+(c) Aware of the importance of maintaining the respect and confidence of one’s colleagues, of students, of parents, and of other members of the community, the educators and staff at Little Flowers of Hope Center for Children with Special Needs strive to achieve and sustain the highest degree of ethical conduct.

-(2) Florida educators shall comply with the following disciplinary principles.
+(2) Little Flowers of Hope Center for Children with Special Needs’ educators shall comply with the following disciplinary principles.
 Violation of any of these principles shall subject the individual to revocation or suspension of the individual educator’s certificate, or the other penalties as provided by law.

 (a) Obligation to the student requires that the individual: